supermarsx/magickeyboard/readme.md

 ### Are these files legit?

 They're **officially signed files from Apple** that you can check through the properties of each file, both DLL and executables.
-The only things that are **not official** are the **keyboard layout installer/uninstaller batch files** as well as the **file list** and the **old layout archive** containing a custom mapped pt-pt layout using the microsoft keyboard mapping tool thing many years ago.
+The only things that are **not official** are the **keyboard layout installer scripts (MagicKeyboard.ps1/.bat)** as well as the **file list** and the **old layout archive** containing a custom mapped pt-pt layout using the microsoft keyboard mapping tool thing many years ago.

 ### Screwed up badly?